Dynamic Spatial Sparsification for Efficient Vision Transformers and Convolutional Neural Networks: Introduction

-\newpart{ While the proposed spatial sparsification framework naturally fits the self-attention and MLP layers in vision Transformers for parallel computing, the strategy of removing a certain subset of the spatial features is not compatible with structure-sensitive operations including downsampling, convolution and shifted window~\cite{liu2021swin} in CNNs and hierarchical vision Transformers since such operations depend crucially on the neighboring structure of the feature maps.
+While the proposed spatial sparsification framework naturally fits the self-attention and MLP layers in vision Transformers for parallel computing, the strategy of removing a certain subset of the spatial features is not compatible with structure-sensitive operations including downsampling, convolution, and shifted window~\cite{liu2021swin} in CNNs and hierarchical vision Transformers since such operations depend crucially on the neighboring structure of the feature maps.
 Simply dropping the local features would also influence the well-trained parameters of the filters to a large extent.
-To address this issue and extend our framework to a wider range of vision architectures, we propose a new approach to represent the uninformative local features and exploit asymmetry in spatial dimensions.
+To address this issue and extend our framework to a wider range of vision architectures, we propose a new approach to represent the uninformative local features.
+Inspired by previous work like SlowFast~\cite{feichtenhofer2019slowfast} that illustrates the potential of asymmetric networks in temporal modeling, we manage to exploit asymmetry in spatial dimensions.
 Specifically, similar to our framework for ViT, we adopted the lightweight prediction module to predict the importance of each local feature, dividing the whole image into two parts based on the sparsification ratio determined in advance.
 The two parts share the structure-sensitive operations for information interchange in the spatial dimensions while having different point-wise layers with asymmetric computational complexity.
 Since point-wise layers (\ie, convolution layer with a kernel size of 1 or linear layer) contribute the major computation in hierarchical vision Transformers (\eg, 70\% in Swin Transformers~\cite{liu2021swin}) and modern CNNs (\eg, 95\% in ConvNeXt~\cite{liu2022convnet}), applying a group of lightweight point-wise layers (\ie, fast paths) on the less important part will significantly reduce the overall computation while maximally maintain the overall architecture.
-By applying our new framework to the widely used Swin Transformers and modern convolutional network ConvNeXt, we present the new DynamicSwin and DynamicCNN as the dynamic and more efficient counterparts of these state-of-the-art models. }
+By applying our new framework to the widely used Swin Transformers and modern convolutional network ConvNeXt, we present the new DynamicSwin and DynamicCNN as the dynamic and more efficient counterparts of these state-of-the-art models.